You can write accented and Asian characters in Language Perfect, even if you're using a standard English keyboard.

 Stroke order is not required to be correct to get the correct answer, however it is taken into account by the recognition system when choosing between different similar looking characters.
 This means that your students will get the best results if they use the correct stroke order, but if they get it wrong the system may still be able to get their characters recognised.

 If you're using a Windows computer, you're also able to add foreign keyboard input.
-Doing this will allow you to write in an accented script.
+Doing this will allow you to cycle through a number of different keyboards and enable you to type in an accented script.
 You can find Microsoft's guide on how to set up foreign keyboards here.

 Writing accented characters